Football - Copa del Rey

 No hay anuncios

-In the 52nd minute, Cubarsí sent the ball into the back of the net after it deflected off Lewandowski's boot.
+In the 52nd minute, Cubarsi sent the ball into the back of the net after it deflected off Lewandowski.
 The referee initially awarded the goal, making it 4-1, but at the VAR's urging, the play was reviewed for over six minutes, until after the 58th minute.
 The wait was so long—and unusual—that the players from both teams even began warming up.
 The decision greatly angered the Barcelona players, who couldn't understand the offside call.
-It was striking that the broadcast didn't use the usual Semi-Automatic Offside Technology (SAOT) to confirm the Polish player's position; instead, they drew the lines used before the system's implementation.
-"I don't understand how they could have spent almost seven minutes analyzing this offside..." complained a very indignant Hansi Flick in the press conference.
+It was striking that the broadcast didn't use the usual Semi-Automatic Offside Referee (SAOT) technology to confirm the Polish player's position; instead, they drew the lines used before the system's implementation.
+"I don't understand how they could have spent almost seven minutes analyzing that offside..."
+Hansi Flick complained angrily in the press conference.
+"It's a disgrace," said Rafa Yuste, the Barça president during the election process, in an interview on Catalunya Ràdio this Friday.
+"It's adding insult to injury.
+Nothing is innocent.
+That's why we must fight against everything and everyone," wrote Joan Laporta on the X network.

-The Technical Committee of Referees (CTA) has issued a statement explaining the situation while the match was underway.
+The Technical Committee of Referees (CTA) issued a statement explaining the situation while the match was underway.
 The player decals on the SAOT (Video Assistant Referee) system malfunctioned.
-They had been trying to get it working, focusing on a second touch of the ball by Lewandowski which – in the referees' opinion – put Cubarsí offside when he received the ball.
-Since the technology failed and they were unable to display its usual decals, they had to resort – according to the CTA's explanation – to the offside lines that were previously drawn.
+They had been trying to get it working, focusing on Lewandowski's last touch of the ball, which—in the referees' opinion—left Cubarsí offside when he received the ball.
+Since the technology failed and they couldn't display its usual decals, they had to resort—according to the CTA's explanation—to the offside lines that were drawn beforehand.

 Cargando